-The idea that they provide thermal insulation is very seldom correct in the UK.
+The idea that they provide thermal insulation is easy to overstate.
 Earth is not a good insulator and anyway there will usually be a vented space below the roof decking which will be cold.
 However they are quite good at providing acoustic insulation because of the muffling effect of the soil.
-They also give good fire protection which may be required by the building regulationsThese are the legal regulations which govern how a house is constructed. (not to be confused with Planning Permission which is about whether you are allowed to build the house at all or what it might look like) see Building Regulations), depending on proximity to your neighbours.
+They also give good fire protection which may be required by the building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place), depending on proximity to your neighbours.

 Turf roofs have a history going back thousands of years but took on new life when historically important buildings in Norway and other Nordic countries needed major improvements over the last few decades.
 To preserve their character they developed a special indented plastic sheet to place beneath the turf to help drain it and to hold the turf in place on steep slopes.
 Then modern house designers took up the idea.

 See the Norwegian Isola company who make Platon.
 The material is recycled HDPE